feroldi/cci/README.md

     GTEST_COLOR=yes ctest --output-on-failure

 This will run all unit tests and show a compact status summary.
-In case anything goes wrong, it will output a detailed message for the failed tests.
+In case anything goes wrong, `ctest` will output a detailed message for all failing tests.

 ## License